graphaware/neo4j-framework/README.md

 ### Releases

+*** WARNING ***: The framework does not work with the .exe or .dmg Neo4j installers.
+Please use the .zip/.tgz versions!

 To use the latest release, <a href="http://products.graphaware.com/" target="_blank">download</a> the appropriate version and put it the _plugins_ directory in your Neo4j server installation and restart the server (server mode), or on the classpath (embedded mode).